-The PMO risk management coordinator, if assigned, develops the risk management plan based on guidance provided by the PM.
+The PMO risk management coordinator, if assigned, develops the risk management plan based on guidance provided by the PM, and coordinating with the Program Level IPT.
 To be effective, the PM must make risk management an important program management function and must be actively involved in the risk planning effort.
 Planning requires the active participation of essentially the entire PMO and contractor team.

 Figure 5-1 graphically depicts the process to be followed in applying this technique.
-The procedure consists of a number of iterative activities that result in the development of the risk management strategy and a risk management plan.
+The procedure consists of a number of iterative activities that result in the development of the risk management strategy and a Risk Management Plan.